NagelLabHub/MSIanalyzer/README.md

 ## Quick Usage Example
 A ready-to-run Google Colab notebook is available [here](https://colab.research.google.com/drive/13PjP7rVajoGOFAizytyXdfj6Souv2cts?usp=sharing) to demonstrate an example run of `MSIanalyzer` using the built-in example data.

-To run `MSIanalyzer` via the command line, use the following examples from the repository root:
+To run `MSIanalyzer` via the command line, use the following examples from the `example` folder:

 ```bash
 # Run analysis on a single marker (with sample comparison)